-THE LILLS NEW ORLEANS TRAVEL ADVENTURE
+THE LILLS NEW ORLEANS TRAVEL VIDEO

 Before heading out of South Carolina, we decided to use the first few days of our trip to take a breath and shake off the residue of having lived and worked from a house for seven years, which is how we built The Lills Design and our 24-7/365 lifestyle.

 We made our way to the highest point in Alabama, located in the Cheaha State Park, to reconnect with Mother Nature.
 There, we surrounded ourselves in good energy, washed away the negative energy by invigorating ourselves in the mountain lake and hiked to see the beautiful view at the “Sleeping Giant”, which completely reset our brains and bodies.

 After a full day of relaxation and re-tuning ourselves, we kept trucking along and found our way to the city of New Orleans.
 Even after more than a decade since Hurricane Katrina, it was clear that many of those who resided there had still not gotten back on their feet.

 Almost immediately entering the city, we were overwhelmed by the amount of homeless souls there were, barely surviving.
 We made many encounters, even on the first day, with those who had either lost everything or who had convinced themselves all hope was lost.

 While we stayed at a beautiful home in the Garden District, just a few blocks away we met a woman named Samantha, who had just come from the hospital, hoping for some food and water.
 After filling her belly, it was time to fill her heart.

 We told her about how we had started our marriage with nothing but the clothes on our backs, so that we could create the situation we call “blank slate” and build a foundation on love, care and raising awareness.